 Still from All Wolves Respect… by Blondi Folks on YouTube

-44. Wild Boar – tusked menace
+44. Wild Boar – Tusked Menace

 A wild boar stands in a dense forest area with muddy fur and alert eyes.
 Its snout is pointed slightly forward toward the camera.